389ds/389ds.github.io/docs/389ds/design/389-web-ui-design-wibrown.md

 -   “o=netscaperoot”/console layout not robust, too hostname centric, replication is only good for backup purposes – single point of console failure
 -   Not network management friendly
 -   Requires installing a client package (e.g. 389-console)
--   User experience is generally poor, features are not in system with actual main 389-ds features.
+-   User experience is generally poor, features are not in sync with actual main 389-ds features.

 ---------------------------